elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Slave *(singing.)*

-- {:.i2} The earth is all fatigue; my fatigue is even more.
+- {:.i2} The earth sure is tired; we gonna work it more.

 - {:.sp} 2nd Slave *(singing.)*

-- {:.i2} The sun is all fatigue; my fatigue is even more.
+- {:.i2} The sun sure is tired; we gonna work it more.

 - {:.sp} 3rd Slave *(singing.)*

-- {:.i2} The rain is all fatigue; my fatigue is even more.
+- {:.i2} The rain sure is tired; we gonna work it more.

 ---